-Each record contains a transcript and an image of the original record.
-The information contained can vary but you could find out the following about your ancestor:
+Each record contains a transcript and an image of the original record were available.
+The information contained can vary but you could find out a combination of the following about your ancestor:

 Yorkshire prospered during the Industrial Revolution with towns like Sheffield, Leeds and Bradford becoming major manufacturing centres.
 There are also outstanding rural areas including the Yorkshire Dales and the Peak District.

 The East and North Ridings were separated by the River Derwent and the West and the North by the Ouse and the Ure/Nidd watershed.
 The historic Ridings were abolished in 1974.

 Parish records became mandatory for the Church of England in 1537.
 Most start the following year.
 Until 1774 baptisms, marriages and burials were all recorded in a single volume.
 Standardised forms for these registers were introduced in 1812.